 House and Mortgage

-No real changes here, I hope next month, we’ll share a big decrease when we do the review.
+No real changes here, I hope next month, we'll share a big decrease during the monthly.

 Here’s where we stand today with the mortgage:

 - Loan Term: 30 years, fixed rate

 If we continue to pay $150/month extra towards principle, our 30-year mortgage will become a 20-year mortgage.
 That means we’ll save $42,408.57 in interest payments!

 Like the past few months, we’re chugging along with the student loan payments.

 Payments have been automated so it’s been relatively easy; we just confirm payments have been made each month.